Use of Product: How to use the UTurn Handle for walking 3 or 4 untrained dogs at once.

 Training your dogs to walk nicely next to you is always the best solution.

-However training all dogs is hard and we offer the UTurn handle as an interim solution.
+However training all dogs is hard and we offer the UTurn handle as an interim or intermediate solution.
 The handle is simple but very unique.
 Instead of months of training, or struggling with 3 leashes, a 2-way coupler leash and one extra leash, or a 3-way coupler leash, this simple handle makes it possible to walk THREE untrained dogs easily with one person using your own 3 leashes.
 Or a team of 3 with at least one untrained dog.
 And there are no swivels, just the handle and your 3 leashes.